Hranz/Project-Daily/README.md

 Project-Daily
 =============

-Write one program a day, starting with simple problems.
+My goal is to write at least one program a day to enhance my experience with coding and problem solving.

-May be test programs to benefit other projects.
+Programs may be test programs to benefit other projects, or practice/learn some programming languages.

 Some tests may end up looking very messy.
 Sorry!